Fund for Innovations in Sustainable Conferencing Initiative

-Our Sustainable Conferencing Initiative was launched in 2020 to encourage and support sustainable scientific communication.
+Our Fund for Innovations in Sustainable Conferencing Initiative (formerly known as the Sustainable Conferencing Initiative) was launched in 2020 to encourage and support sustainable scientific communication.

 Conferences provide invaluable opportunities for biologists worldwide to collaborate and connect, but there is an urgent need to find new ways of interacting that are greener and more sustainable than traditional models.